 OJJDP collaborates with Bureau of Justice Assistance to ensure that OJP has an array of information and resources available on gangs.
 OJJDP's strategy is to reduce gang activity in targeted neighborhoods by incorporating a broad spectrum of research-based interventions to address the range of personal, family, and community factors that contribute to juvenile delinquency and gang activity.
 This approach attempts to integrate Federal, state, and local resources to incorporate state-of-the-art practices in prevention, intervention, and suppression.

 At the direction of President Obama, the Departments of Justice and Education launched the National Forum on Youth Violence Prevention (Forum) in order to begin a national conversation concerning youth and gang violence, raising awareness and elevating the issue to one of national significance.
 In addition, the Forum was created to build the capacity of localities across the country to more effectively address the youth violence through multi-disciplinary partnerships, balanced approaches, data-driven strategies, comprehensive planning and the sharing of common challenges and promising strategies.
 The Forum was created as a new model for Federal and local collaboration, encouraging Forum members to change the way they "do business" through increased communication and coordinated action.

 The Forum convenes a diverse array of stakeholders at the Federal, state and local levels.
 Along with Justice and Education, participating Federal agencies include the Departments of Health and Human Services, Housing and Urban Development, Labor and the White House Office of National Drug Control Policy.
 Communities participating in the Forum include Boston, Camden, Chicago, Detroit, Memphis, Minneapolis, New Orleans, Philadelphia, Salinas, San Jose, Long Beach, Cleveland, Louisville, Seattle, and Baltimore.
 Other participants include local faith and community-based groups, youth and family representatives, as well as businesses and philanthropies.
-Additional information regarding the Forum is available at http://www.youth.gov/youth-topics/preventing-youth-violence.
+See the Preventing Youth Violence section of Youth.gov for additional information about the Forum and other efforts.